duxweb/dux-refine-docs/en/base/config.md

 # Project Configuration

-After installing through the scaffold, you can find the project's configuration in the `src/config/index.ts` file.
-You can configure global project parameters here.
+After installing through the scaffolding, you can find the project's configuration in the `src/config/index.ts` file.
+Here, you can configure global project parameters.

-TypeScript type inference can be imported as follows:
+You can import TypeScript type inference as follows:

 ```typescript
 import { Config } from '@duxweb/dux-refine'